Sebastien-Raguideau/GastroPak_Workshop/GenomeAssembly.md

 *Practical: Looking at number of reads in data, and total length of the assembly, calculate the average depth of coverage.*

+*Practical: try varying some options e.g. --min-count or --k-list*

 ### Gene calling with [prodigal](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-119)
 Let's create an annotation directory in which we will output results from prodigal:
 ```bash